Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Primal-dual algorithm for the weighted problem

 When the increase phase terminates, $y$ satisfies $\sum_{X \in \Ffam}y(X)= \int_0^{\Delta} |\Mfam_{\tau}| d\tau$.
 Moreover, for each node $v \in V \setminus T$ and $\tau \in [0,\Delta]$, $\frac{d}{d\tau} \sum_{X \in \Ffam\colon v \in \Gamma(X)}y(X)=d_{\tau}(v)$ holds.
 For each $v \in \tilde{S}$, $w(v) = \int_{0}^{\Delta} d_{\tau}(v) d\tau$ holds, because $w(v)=\sum_{X \in \Ffam \colon v \in \Gamma(X)}y(X)$ holds when the algorithm terminates.
 By Lemma~\ref{lem.degree}, $\sum_{v \in \tilde{S}}w(v) = \sum_{v \in \tilde{S}}\int_0^{\Delta} d_{\tau}(v)d\tau \leq 15 \int_0^{\Delta} |\Mfam_{\tau}| d\tau = 15\sum_{X \in \Ffam}y(X)$. \end{proof}

-Although we illustrated the algorithm by using a continuous measure of time, it can be easily discretized.
-Algorithm~\ref{alg.covering} shows the details of our algorithm for covering an uncrossable family of demand cuts.
+Although we illustrated the algorithm by using a continuous measure of time, it can be easily discretized; Algorithm~\ref{alg.covering} describes the details of our algorithm for covering a $T$-intersecting uncrossable family of demand cuts.

+Let us discuss the running time of Algorithm~\ref{alg.covering}.
+Lemma~\ref{lem.disjoint} indicates that the number of min-cores in $\Ffam_S$ is $O(n)$ for any $S$.
+Hence the algorithm runs in polynomial time if all min-cores of $\Ffam_S$ can be computed in polynomial time.
+If $\Ffam$ arises from the demand cuts of the augmentation problem in the decomposition of Nutov~\cite{Nutov12}, a min-core of $\Ffam_S$ corresponds to a minimal node cut in the graph $G[T\cup S]$.
+Thus all min-cores can be computed by applying a max-flow algorithm repeatedly in this case.

-\subsection{Combined decomposition and covering algorithm}
+\subsubsection{Combined decomposition and covering algorithm}

 We now summarize our algorithm for the augmentation problem.
-In Section~\ref{sssec.decomp}, we showed that by applying an algorithm for covering an uncrossable family of demand cuts $O(k)$ times, we can find a node set that covers all demand cuts.
-Since Theorem~\ref{thm.coveringuncross} gives a constant-approximation algorithm for covering an uncrossable family, we have an $O(k)$-approximation algorithm for covering all demand cuts.
+As mentioned earlier, due to Nutov~\cite{Nutov12}, we can find a node set that covers all demand cuts by applying an algorithm for covering a $T$-uncrossable family of demand cuts $O(k)$ times.
+Since Theorem~\ref{thm.coveringuncross} gives a constant-approximation algorithm for covering a $T$-intersecting uncrossable family, we have an $O(k)$-approximation algorithm for covering all demand cuts.
 Recall that a demand cut is defined as a Steiner $(T,r)$-cut for a fixed $r \in T$.
-For covering all Steiner $T$-cuts $X$ with $|\Gamma_T(X)|=k-1$, we choose $k$ nodes $r_1,\ldots,r_k \in T$, and apply the algorithm fixing $r$ to each of $r_1,\ldots,r_k$.
-The union of the obtained solutions is an $O(k^2)$-approximate solution for the augmentation problem.
+For covering all Steiner $T$-cuts $X$ with $|\Gamma_T(X)|=k-1$, we choose arbitrary $k$ nodes $r_1,\ldots,r_k \in T$, and apply the algorithm fixing $r$ to each of $r_1,\ldots,r_k$.
+The union of the obtained solutions is a feasible solution for the augmentation problem because, for any Steiner $T$-cut $X$, there exists a root $r_i$ such that $X$ or $V \setminus X^+$ is a Steiner $(T,r_i)$-cut.
+This presents an $O(k^2)$-approximate solution for the augmentation problem.
 Therefore, we arrive at the following conclusion.

 \begin{corollary} The augmentation problem admits an $O(k^2)$-approximation algorithm.
 It outputs a solution $S$ such that $\sum_{v \in S}w(v)$ is at most $O(k^2)$ times the optimal value of \eqref{eq.primal-lp}. \end{corollary}